hashimati/Service-Requests-Offers-Microservices/README.md

   John wants to do a full maintenace for his apartment.
 He heared about an application Called "Request-Offer" app which will help him to find a maintenance with a good offer.
 John sends a request to "Request-Offer" service.
 On other hand, Mike is service provider.
 Mike sees John's offer.
 Mike sends a good offer to "Request-Offer" service with competitive price to meet John's request.
 John accepts Mike's offer among alot of other offers.

 ## Domains:
-The services have 3 entities:
+According to the requirments story, the services have 3 domains that drive the development of the application:
 1. User: This entity represents the application users  user should be either requester and provider.
 2. Request: This entity represents the service request objects.
 3. Offer: This entity represents the offers objects.